SuperRhino/draft-lotto/README.md

 ## How To

-You determine each teams odds of winning the lottery by entering odds (i.e. weight) for each team's chance at the #1 pick.
-For example, their position in the previous season's final standing is ideal.
+You determine each teams odds of winning the lottery by entering weight for each team's chance at the #1 pick (For example, their position in the previous season's final standing is ideal).
 Draft-Lotto does the rest.

 ### Features